MHBalsmeier/GAME_archived/README.md

 What GAME does what other models do not do and why:

-* It uses the entropy as a prognostic variable.
-Usually, models use the potential temperature as a prognostic variable which is a conserved quantity and therefore the only forcings are the diabatic forcings rendering it a suitable variable for modeling.
-However, the same is true for the real entropy (connected to the density times the logarithm of the potential temperature), and this last quantitiy is the more fundamental physical property.
 * It employs the modified TRSK scheme.
 * It can assign individual densities (instead of mixing ratios) to constituents as well as individual temperatures and sink velocities.
 * It has different options for the complexity of the physics to make it useful for a wide range of applications.